 When reviewing applications from international applicants, the Office of Admissions considers the characteristics of the national system of education, the level of studies completed, the quality of achievement, the type of institution attended, and the suitability of preparation for the proposed program.
-Applicants who are applying as first-year freshmen should have an appropriate certificate of completion of senior secondary school studies.

 What Factors Does the University Consider When Reviewing Applications from International Students?

-The admissions review process tries to balance the subjective and objective components of every review.
-Admission officers can exercise flexibility and professional judgment in their reviews and decisions, but they must also apply consistent standards.
 Every evaluation retains a focus on academic achievement and the applicant's overall potential for success at the University of Florida.

 UF Considers ALL Aspects of the Applicant's Academic Record and Personal Experiences